wrathofrathma/devlog/content/posts/20240825231315-setting_up_a_blog_pipeline_with_doom_emacs.md

 ### ox-hugo configuration {#ox-hugo-configuration}

-ox-hugo can be configured to either
+The biggest decision we have to make within the ox-hugo configuration is how you want to store your posts.
+Ox-hugo provides two options

-1.  treat each major heading in a file as a separate post
+1. Treat each major heading in a file as a separate post
-2.  treat each file as a separate post
+2. Treat each file as a separate post

-Since I prefer org-roam, I am setting up my org-roam directory to treat each file as a separate post.
+Since I prefer org-roam, I've set up my org-roam directory to treat each file as a separate post.

-By default ox-hugo looks for a `.dir-locals.el` file within the project root or directory root of any org file.
+This configuration can live within your main Emacs configuration, but that will also apply the settings to ALL org mode files everywhere.

+The preferred method is using directory-local configuration by creating a `.dir-locals.el` within our org-roam directory.
+Whenever we edit a file within this directory, Emacs will use whatever settings we define there.

 I placed the following `.dir-locals.el` file in the root of my org-roam directory.